 14. Waterbabies go to Orange Aquatic Centre

-No matter where you come from if you are after a good swim in Orange, head to open all year round at the family-friendly Orange Aquatic Centre in Hill Street.
+If you are looking for more things to do in Orange NSW, head to Orange Aquatic centre for a good swim.
+It is open all year round and is a family-friendly place in Hill Street.
 You can choose from the outdoor 50 meters Olympic Pool or the huge indoor facility featuring a 25-meter lap pool, leisure and toddler pools.

 15. Cook Park Heritage Walk